Mohamed-Aziz-Aguir/soc-detection-soar-automation/rules/wazuh/README.md

-# Wazuh Rules
+# Wazuh Rules (CyberSentinels)

-Place sanitized Wazuh rule files or `local_rules.xml` excerpts here.
-Remove secrets and internal IPs if needed.
+- Source XML files are in `rules/wazuh/source/` (as provided).
+- The generated catalog is in `docs/wazuh-rules-catalog.md`.

+Before publishing, verify:
+- no secrets are included
+- internal IPs are sanitized if needed